This course can be studied part-time or via distance learning.

 For application information please see our how to apply page.

-Applicants should have successfully completed the Chartered Institute of Personnel and Development (CIPD) Postgraduate Diploma.
+If you have successfully completed the Chartered Institute of Personnel and Development (CIPD) Postgraduate Diploma you will be eligible to apply for this course.

 For information regarding English language requirements at the University, please see our IELTS page.